COVID vaccine mandate takes effect for NYC teachers, staff

-NEW YORK (AP) — New York City teachers and other school staff members are supposed to be vaccinated against COVID-19 when the bell rings Monday morning, in one of the first school district mandates in the country requiring employees to be inoculated against the coronavirus.
+U.S. Secretary of Education Miguel Cardona joined de Blasio’s virtual briefing and hailed the vaccine mandate.

+“You’re doing it right,” Cardona said.
+“Students need to be in the classroom.
+They need to be safe and we need to make sure we’re doing everything possible to let our staff get vaccinated and make sure that our schools are as safe as possible.”

-Mayor Bill de Blasio gave a final warning to the city’s roughly 148,000 public school staffers on Friday, saying unvaccinated employees would be placed on unpaid leave and not be allowed to work this week.
+The mayor had warned that unvaccinated school employees would be placed on unpaid leave and not be allowed to work this week.
 The city planned to bring in substitutes where needed.

+Schools Chancellor Meisha Ross Porter said she did not know exactly how many employees had declined the shots and been put on leave.

-Implementing the mandate smoothly may be a challenge for de Blasio, a Democrat who has boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
+Implementing the mandate smoothly will be a test for de Blasio, a Democrat who boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
 New York City is not offering a remote option this year.

-De Blasio said 90% of Department of Education employees had received at least one vaccine dose, including 93% of teachers and 98% of principals, as of Friday.

 The vaccination mandate in the nation’s largest school system does not include a test-out option, but does allow for medical and religious exemptions.
 It was supposed to go into effect last week but was delayed when a federal appeals court granted a temporary injunction.
 An appeals panel reversed that decision three days later.

+Vaccination rates rose in every school job category after the mandate was announced.
+District Council 37 of the American Federation of State, County and Municipal Employees, which represents some 20,000 city Department of Education employees, said 93% of those workers had provided proof of at least one COVID-19 vaccine dose as of Sunday, up from 68% at the beginning of September.

+Under a deal worked out with the city, unvaccinated District Council 37 members who want to apply for a medical or religious exemption have until 5 p.m.
+Tuesday to do so, union officials said in a news release.

+New York City’s million-plus-student public school system is one of the first in the nation to require inoculations for all staff members.
 A similar mandate is set to go into effect in Los Angeles on Oct.
 15.

-Mark Cannizzaro, president of the Council of Schools Supervisors and Administrators, said that despite a surge in vaccinations last week, some principals can’t find enough staff to replace unvaccinated workers.

-“While we’re thankful that the percentage of vaccinated staff has increased systemwide since the deadline was extended, there are still too many school leaders that have been unable to find qualified substitutes for Monday,” Cannizzaro said.

-A spokesperson for the United Federation of Teachers said the city “needs to work hard to make sure enough vaccinated personnel are in place to safely open the schools Monday morning.”

-Teachers and other school employees who had sued over the school vaccine mandate asked the U.S. Supreme Court on Thursday for an emergency injunction blocking its implementation.
-The request was denied on Friday.
+A group of teachers and other school employees who had sued over New York’s school vaccine mandate asked the U.S. Supreme Court on Thursday for an emergency injunction blocking its implementation.
+The request was denied Friday.

 Many students and parents support the vaccine mandate as the best way to keep schools open during the pandemic.

-Note: This story has been corrected to show that 43,000 is the estimated number of vaccine doses administered since Aug.
-23, not the number of employees who have been vaccinated.